jdodsoncollins/TypeScript-Docker-Node-DI-Starter/README.md

 MySQL is on `127.0.0.1:33066` with username `root` and password `root`.
 Go in there, and you should see a user table as well as OAuth tables.

+#### Client example

+In the `/client-example` directory, there is a simple React app (created with Create React App + TypeScript) which begins the oauth flow.
+The MYSQL database content included in the image includes the proper routing for this example app.
+It is configured to run off localhost in tandem with the node app.

 #### Tests